 Self-service technologies (SSTs) were created to simplify services and to empower clients.
-With this technology, clients can quickly get a service on their own, without having to ask for assistance.
+With this kind of technology, clients can quickly get a service on their own, without having to ask for assistance.
 SSTs are everywhere: airports, banks, restaurants, hotels and chances are that you’ve already used at least one.

 More and more people like the autonomy and freedom that self-service provides.
 Plus, we live in the age of “I want to do it myself”, where people like to learn all kinds of things on Youtube.
+For these reasons, SSTs are trendy and a must-have to many sectors.

 Why is self-service important to the client?

 Before we go through the ingredients of a good self-service, let’s understand why it is important for your client to have this option.
-Customer service comprehends many communication channels between clients and business and self-service is one of them.
+Customer service comprehends many communication channels between clients and businesses and self-service is one of them.

 The use of traditional channels is dropping.
 Accordingly to Business Insider, 59% of consumers would rather go through additional channels to contact customer service than have to use their voice to communicate.
 Take a look on what is happening in the US: